Tsessebe/ComPorts/README.md

 ## Installation

-1. Download the zip-file from [releases](https://github.com/Tsessebe/ComPorts/releases).
+1. Download the latest release from [releases](https://github.com/Tsessebe/ComPorts/releases).
-2. Unzip to a location on your pc/ laptop hard drive.
-3. Run the exe.
+2. Run the installer exe.
+3. The Installer is not signed so windows might ask if you want to run the Installer.
+Select Yes.
+4. Follow the prompts.

 The app will also start up when windows starts.
 This can be disabled by right-click on the tray icon and deselect "Run on Windows Start" menu.